 Crunchy snacks such as chips, pretzels, or popcorn are a no-go when it comes to recovering from a tooth extraction.
 These foods require a lot of chewing and may even break off and get stuck in the places in your mouth that are healing.
 This can result in irritation, pain, and infection a piece gets stuck and is left to rot.
 There is also a chance that the high sodium content found in these types of foods will cause unnecessary irritation to your healing gums.

 Believe it or not, spicy and acidic foods can be really bad for a mouth recovering from a tooth extraction procedure.
 After a tooth extraction, your teeth and gums are especially vulnerable to sensation, and spicy/acidic foods can cause a lot of pain and irritation.
 No matter how much you may enjoy these types of foods, recovering from a tooth extraction is the last time to eat them.

 Meats require a lot of chewing, so when it comes to the recovery process you should avoid foods such as beef, poultry, pork, or fish.
 Even when cut into small pieces, meats still require a lot of chewing.
 While you may think that chopping up meat enough to swallow it whole may be the answer, you’re risking a serious choking hazard so it is best to wait until your mouth is fully recovered before indulging in your favorite meat dish.

-If you feel you may be in need of a tooth extraction, feel free to give us a call at Advanced Dental Care of Anderson.
-We are the most trusted dental professionals in Anderson and want to guide you along the process.
+If you feel you may be in need of a tooth extraction, feel free to give us a call.
+We are the most trusted dental professionals in Anderson, Indiana, and Fortville, Indiana to guide you along the process.
 We will be happy to answer any and all of your questions and get you started on a fast road to recovery!